Middlebury College

 Middlebury College is a private liberal arts college in Middlebury, Vermont, United States.
 Founded in 1800 by Congregationalists, Middlebury was the first operating college or university in Vermont.

 In the fall of 2024, the college enrolled 2,760 undergraduates from all 50 states and 74 countries and offers 45 majors in the arts and humanities as well as joint engineering programs.
 In addition to its undergraduate liberal arts program, the school also has graduate schools, the Middlebury College Language Schools, the Bread Loaf School of English, and the Middlebury Institute of International Studies at Monterey, as well as its C.V.
 Starr-Middlebury Schools Abroad international programs.
-Middlebury's 31 varsity teams are the Middlebury Panthers and compete in the NCAA Division III's NESCAC.
+Middlebury's 31 varsity teams are the Middlebury Panthers and compete in the NCAA Division III's New England Small College Athletic Conference.